St. Stephen's Anglican Church (Ottawa): St. Stephen's Anglican Church, Britannia

 On August 7, 1892, the little white church under the pines was formally opened.
-Rev. F. B Norrie conducted the service.
-Rev. W. J. Muckleson preached the sermon and the lessons were read by A. N. McNeill.
-Services were conducted that year during the summer months by visiting ministers Rev. Rural Dean Bogert, Rev. A. W. Mackey, Rev. J. M. Snowdon, Rev. F. B. Norrie and Rev. F. R. Smith.
+The Rev. F. B Norrie conducted the service.
+The Rev. W. J. Muckleson preached the sermon and the lessons were read by A. N. McNeill.
+Services were conducted that year during the summer months by visiting ministers the Rural Dean Mr. Bogert, the Rev. A. W. Mackey, the Rev. J. M. Snowdon, the Rev. F. B. Norrie and the Rev. F. R. Smith.
 The first board of trustees of the building were Judge William Mosgrove, Messrs.
 A. N. McNeill, S. Maynard Rogers.
 George R. Nettle, Frederick J. Graham and Nicholas C. Sparks.

 In 1893, the church was completed; The interior wails and ceiling were finished in polished ash.
 The steeple was erected according to plans donated by Mr. Edgar Lewis Horwood, the architect.
 The windows were finished with stained glass windows which were at one time in the old stone Baptist church on Queen Street.
 On Dominion Day, 1894 the first excursion to be held over the new Gatineau Railway Company's lines was one in aid of the funds of the St. Stephen's Anglican church.

 The font was donated from the proceeds of children's work.
 The first baby to be baptized was Morel Reid, niece of Mr. and Mrs. A. N. McNeill.

-From 1894 until 1898, Rev. W. H. Green, rector of Nepean mission was in charge of St. Stephen's.
+From 1894 until 1898, the Rev. W. H. Green, rector of Nepean mission was in charge of St. Stephen's.
 In 1898, Mr. McNeill, who had remained as rector's warden from 1890 to the autumn of 1897, died.
-In 1898, Rev. I. J. Christie became rector.
-He was succeeded in 1902 by Rev. A. H. Coleman.
-Since Rev. A. H. Coleman was unable to conduct the services regularly owing to pressure of work in his other churches, they were taken by clergy from Ottawa.
+In 1898, the Rev. I. J. Christie became rector.
+He was succeeded in 1902 by the Rev. A. H. Coleman.
+Since Coleman was unable to conduct the services regularly owing to pressure of work in his other churches, they were taken by clergy from Ottawa.